Judy Gold: Stage shows

 Gold has written and starred in the Off-Broadway shows: Yes I Can Say That!, The Judy Show – My Life as a Sitcom, and 25 Questions for a Jewish Mother.
 She was a featured player as Gremio in The Public Theater's Shakespeare in the Park all-female production of The Taming of The Shrew.
 She also co-starred in Off-Broadway's Clinton!
 The Musical, and Disaster!
 The Musical.

 Gold's one-woman show 25 Questions for a Jewish Mother, co-written with Kate Moira Ryan, is based on a series of interviews with more than 50 Jewish mothers in the United States.
 Their stories are interspersed with anecdotes about her own mother and her life as a lesbian mother of two sons.
 It ran at the Ars Nova Theater in New York City in early 2006 and reopened later that year at St. Luke's Theater.

 On June 30, 2011, The Judy Gold Show: My Life as a Sitcom, began previews at Off-Broadway's DR2 Theatre in New York City.
 This one-woman show was an homage to the classic sitcoms of Gold's youth.
 The show is written by Gold and Kate Moira Ryan and directed by Amanda Charlton.
 The show officially opened on July 6, 2011.
 The New York Times called the show "highly entertaining."
 The New York Post called the show "gleefully self-deprecating".
 The show subsequently opened in Los Angeles June 18, 2013, and had a one-month run at the Geffen Playhouse.

 In 2011, Gold was named a Givenik Ambassador.
 In 2015, she appeared off-Broadway as Eleanor Roosevelt in the satiric musical Clinton: The Musical at New World Stages.

 Her one-woman show, based on her book, Yes I Can Say That! premiered in March 2023 and was directed by BD Wong at 59E59 Theaters.

 Writing

 Gold is the author of Yes I Can Say That: When They Come For The Comedians, We Are All In Trouble, a book about free speech and cancel-culture.
 It was released in 2020.

 In 2021, Gold wrote an opinion essay for CNN, 'I Still Can't Stop Watching Cecily Strong's Clown.'

 Personal life

 Gold is a lesbian.
 She was in a relationship with Sharon Callahan for nearly 20 years.
 Together they have two children, Henry and Ben, whom she frequently referenced on the show Tough Crowd with Colin Quinn.
 She met her current partner, Elysa Halpern, on a blind date set up by Time Out New York in 2007.
 Gold is very active in both the LGBT and Jewish communities.
 She was active in support of the 2004 and 2008 Democratic presidential campaigns.
-Gold serves on the Board of Directors of the National Coalition Against Censorship.
+Gold served on the Board of Directors of the National Coalition Against Censorship.